trufflesuite/ganache-cli-archive/README.md

 **Using Windows?** See our [Windows install instructions](https://github.com/ethereumjs/testrpc/wiki/Installing-TestRPC-on-Windows).

-**Ubuntu User?** Follow the basic instructions for installing [Node.js](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions) and make sure that you have `npm` installed, as well as the `build-essentials` `apt` package (it supplies `make` which you will need to compile most things).
+**Ubuntu User?** Follow the basic instructions for installing [Node.js](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions) and make sure that you have `npm` installed, as well as the `build-essential` `apt` package (it supplies `make` which you will need to compile most things).

 # USAGE